Parity of an odd dominating set: Abstract

 \section{Abstract}

-For a simple graph $G$ with vertex set $V(G)=\{v_1,...,v_n\}$, we define the closed neighborhood set of a vertex $u$ as $N[u]= \{v \in V(G) \; | \; v \; \text{is adjacent to} \; u \; \text{or} \; v=u \}$ and the closed neighborhood matrix $N(G)$ as the matrix whose $i$th column is the characteristic vector of $N[v_i]$.
+For a simple graph $G$ with vertex set $V(G)=\{v_1,...,v_n\}$, we define the closed neighborhood set of a vertex $u$ as $N[u]=\{v \in V(G) \; | \; v \; \text{is adjacent to} \; u \; \text{or} \; v=u \}$ and the closed neighborhood matrix $N(G)$ as the matrix obtained by setting to $1$ all the diagonal entries of the adjacency matrix of $G$.
 We say a set $S$ is odd dominating if $N[u]\cap S$ is odd for all $u\in V(G)$.
-We prove that the parity of the cardinality of an odd dominating set of $G$ is equal to the parity of the rank of $G$, where rank of $G$ is defined as the dimension of the column space of $N(G)$.
+We prove that the parity of an odd dominating set of $G$ is equal to the parity of the rank of $G$, where the rank of $G$ is defined as the dimension of the column space of $N(G)$.
 Using this result we prove several corollaries in one of which we obtain a general formula for the nullity of the join of graphs.